hewison-chris/agora-cl-docs/website/docs/how-agora-cl-works/beacon-node.md

 The [ETH1](/docs/terminology#eth1) service uses the [go-ethereum ethclient](https://github.com/ethereum/go-ethereum/tree/master/ethclient) to connect to a running Ethereum 1.0 node in order to listen for incoming [validator deposit contract](validator-deposit-contract) logs.
 The [validator clients](agora-cl-validator-client) include deposit objects inside of their proposed blocks, and the beacon chain state transition function then activates any pending validators from these deposits.

-As the beacon node will need to frequently access information and one cannot rely on perfect latency from the [ETH1](/docs/terminology#eth1) node, the service also includes the ability to cache received logs and blocks from the Ethereum 1.0 chain.
+As the Agora node will need to frequently access information and one cannot rely on perfect latency from the [ETH1](/docs/terminology#eth1) node, the service also includes the ability to cache received logs and blocks from the Ethereum 1.0 chain.

 ## Public RPC server

-The public RPC server is one of the most critical components of the beacon node.
+The public RPC server is one of the most critical components of the Agora node.
 It implements a variety of methods that [validators ](/docs/terminology#validator)connected to the node can query and obtain assignments to propose or attest blocks.
-The API is defined in a [protobuf](https://developers.google.com/protocol-buffers/) formatted file, and any client that implements the client side of these methods can connect via gRPC to the beacon node and begin requesting data from its public endpoints.
+The API is defined in a [protobuf](https://developers.google.com/protocol-buffers/) formatted file, and any client that implements the client side of these methods can connect via gRPC to the Agora node and begin requesting data from its public endpoints.

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';